commercelayer/commercelayer-docs-api/resources/sku_list_promotion_rules/README.md

 description: The SKU list promotion rule object and its fields
 ---

-# Sku list promotion rules
+# SKU list promotion rules